-A. Continuing with Frontier's policy as discussed when mentioning the upcoming winter period in Docket G-40, Sub 163, Frontier did target up to sixty percent of this amount to be hedged, with the rest being purchased at an FOM index price.
-If the remainder of the 3,613 capacity is needed on top of the total nominated daily gas amount made up of Z3 hedged gas, Z3 FOM index priced gas, Z5 hedged gas, and Z5 FOM index priced gas, it will be purchased at the Z3 Daily index price.
+A. No. Pursuant to Frontier's current policy, Frontier targeted up to sixty percent of the amount to be hedged and purchased the rest at a FOM index price.
+If the remainder of the 3,613 dth of capacity was needed on top of the total nominated daily gas amount consisting of Z3 hedged gas, Z3 FOM index priced gas, Z5 hedged gas, and Z5 FOM index priced gas, Frontier purchased the gas at the Z3 Daily index price.